 Although it is quite recent, it is now the fastest growing European brokerage firm.
 DEGIRO already employs 150 people.
 They are probably the cheapest broker in Europe.
 They are now managing around 35 billions CHF transactions per year.

 The media are generally praising them.
 They have received several awards.
 But individual reviews were generally not as kind.
 Several reviews mentioned the lack of security (no two-factor authentication, impossible to change password), the lack of trade confirmations, no mobile application or problems with the website or the support.
 But, most of the reviews were done in the early days of DEGIRO.
-And, as we’ll see in this review, most of these issues have been solved.
+And, as we will see in this review, most of these issues have been solved.

 Personally, I strongly dislike the Basic account and I opened a Custody account.
-But, it’s unlikely that you would lose money because of the Basic account.
-But it’s still possible and I don’t want to take this risk.
-If you open a Custody account, you won’t have access to Futures and Options, but that is not a problem for ETF investors like me (and you probably!).
-Moreover, you’ll pay a small tax on dividend that you receive.
+But, it is unlikely that you would lose money because of the Basic account.
+But it is still possible and I do not want to take this risk.
+If you open a Custody account, you will not have access to Futures and Options, but that is not a problem for ETF investors like me (and you probably!).
+Moreover, you will pay a small tax on the dividends that you receive.
 This fee is of 1 EUR plus 3% of the dividend, with a maximum of 10%.
 If you have a dividend-focused portfolio, this may be a bad thing.

-If the ETF you want to buy is not in the free list or if you want to buy/sell a second ETF in the same month, you’ll have to pay a fee.
+If the ETF you want to buy is not in the free list or if you want to buy/sell a second ETF in the same month, you will have to pay a fee.
 For each buy (or sell), you will pay 2 EUR plus 0.02% of the amount you buy/sell.
-If you buy for 1000 EUR of an ETF, you’ll pay 2.2 EUR of fees.
+If you buy for 1000 EUR of an ETF, you will pay 2.2 EUR of fees.
 This is only 0.22% fee.
-If you buy for 5000 EUR, you’ll pay 3 EUR of fees.
+If you buy for 5000 EUR, you will pay 3 EUR of fees.
 This corresponds to 0.06% fee.
-Because of the 2 EUR flat fee, you should avoid invest very small amount.
+Because of the 2 EUR flat fee, you should avoid investing a very small amount.

 Enough about the fees.
 This shows that they are quite cheap.
 You just have to be careful because of the flat fees for buy/sell and the connectivity fees.
 But if you pay attention to that and use mainly free ETFs, it should be really cheap.

 The main view (Market) gives you the recent information on the Market, on the principal indices (SMI, S&P500, …) and some news related to the market.
 You also the main currency exchanges rates as well as the winners and losers of the day.
 More importantly, you can see the global information about your portfolio.
 With the total value and the total difference.
 You can also see the day difference by changing the combo list.
-I don’t use this view much, but it gives quite some information if you want to see the current state of the market.
+I do not use this view much, but it gives quite some information if you want to see the current state of the market.

 You can also see the dividends that will happen soon.
 One thing that is missing here is the total value in the base currency.
 I use the total value in the base currency to compute my net worth in each currency.
 This makes it easier to follow the performance of the position without issues with currency fluctuations.
 If you only care about the current total result in CHF, it should be fine.
 And it would be better if we could select the columns we want.
 However, it gets the job done.

 You can also get details about each of your position.
 It will give you the history of the price of this position and some information on the prices.
 However, it only gives you the total value of this position, not the current number of shares.
 This view should give more information.
 For instance, the history of buy and sell would be great.
 Also, the day results and total results should definitely be here as well.

 If you want to buy/sell, you only have to click on the button in the position view and you can configure your order.
 You can then choose between different types of order.
 For instance, you can use a limit order to say you want to buy 10 shares at a maximum of 183 EUR.
 Then, the order will be executed as soon as possible based on this.
 It will give you an estimate of what it will cost you.
 This view is pretty good, itis really easy to use.

 DEGIRO mobile application

 You can also access information about each of your position.
 As you can see, the first thing is the graph.
-It’s barely readable.
+It is barely readable.
 It should be lower on the view.
 You can see the shares, current price, current bid/ask information and global price information.
 You may notice that you cannot see your results.
 There is no information here about the daily and total results of the position.
 This is really a problem for me since there is no way to see the total results of each position in the mobile application.